intcyoacreator/intcyoacreator.github.io/README.md

     - [ ] Same thing happens with dividers
 - [ ] When typing a Page Name from Page settings, it expands until finally reaching the maximum width.
 It should be static at all times.
+- [ ] Choices clash together when the screen is small but not small enough that it moves to a single column

 ## Possible TODOs
 Will have to reconsider these later.